RaiaN/RuntimeImageLoader/README.md

   </p>
 </p>

-**Best way to let developers this plugin is useful is by buying it on UE Marketplace or contributing via PR:** https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader
+**Best way to let developers this plugin is useful is by buying it on FAB or contributing via PR:** https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader

 Developer's UPDATE: This plugin has been updated to support runtime GIF Loading.
 Enjoy!